mampfes/hacs_waste_collection_schedule/doc/source/publidata_fr.md

 - GPSEO
 - Orléans Métropole
-- Tours métropole
+- Tours Métropole
+- Versailles Grand Parc
+- Saint Quentin en Yvelines
+- Saumur Val de Loire
+- Châteauroux Métropole

-A specific source is provided for GPSEO, Orléans Métropole and Tours Métropole.
-But you have the possibility to use this generic implementation, the only additional information you need is your community’s "instance id".
+A pre-configuration is provided for the above communities.
+But you have the possibility to use this generic implementation for more if they are operated by Publidata, the only additional information you need is your community’s "instance id".

 Example about how to get it (for GPSEO, adapt with your community’s dedicated widget page):